top of page

 Pre-registration required

 After a long day of CLEs and networking, join your fellow members on the Matterhorn Deck for an evening of cigars and bourbon.
-John Sabino and ACBA member Donald Murano, proprietors of Cigar and Ash, will have their traveling humidors on site where members can browse and purchase cigars from around the world.
-Your Bench-Bar drink ticket can be redeemed at this event; cash bar also available.
+The Dirty Dog Cigar Shoppe will have their traveling humidors on site where members can browse and purchase cigars from around the world.
+Each attendee will receive one drink ticket with a cash bar available.

 NETWORKING COCKTAIL RECEPTION